Evan-Moss/pdiot/PDIoT-notes.md

 There are several methods of debugging that you may find useful:

 - LEDs – 4 of these can be switched on and off and is probably the simplest way to view output from your code
-- Buttons – There are 4 buttons on the mbed board to you can set to perform actions in your firmware
+- Buttons – There are 4 buttons on the mbed board that you can set to perform actions in your firmware
-- Serial output – As tested in the above example, provides more detailed output when connected to a PC
+- Serial output – As tested in the above example, it provides more detailed output when connected to a PC
 - BLE – More likely to be used for the final output of your firmware, but you can also send values for debugging
 - If everything seems broken, please check the coin cell battery voltage on the board!

 ### Mbed bugs

 Mbed is not perfect and you may experience compile errors or other bugs.
-Please share these and any solutions on piazza.
+Please share these and any solutions.
 Often rolling back the mbed-os library to the previous version using the _Revisions_ option in the online compiler will fix build errors.

 # Troubleshooting